Privacy

 Definitely Use a VPN

-A VPN Won't Help With
+A VPN Will Not Help With

 • Protecting against malware — VPNs do not scan for viruses or block malicious downloads